pivotal-cf/areas-of-contribution/technical-execution.md

   <li>Teaches technical concepts and show team members how it is applicable to their product</li>

   <li>Can navigate their way through legacy systems and improve throughput of the team (eg: notices complex code paths are slowing down feature delivery, facilitates conversations with the team on how to simplify them, gets buy-in from PM+leadership to prioritize this work, drives it to completion with the team)</li>

+  <li>Coaches teammates in exploration skills, to help the team collect and organize the information they need to make decisions</li>
 </ul></td>
 </tr>